-We issued a final decision on another complaint involving Westerby's acceptance of a SIPP application from Abana in February 2021 ('the published decision').
-That final decision has been published on our website under DRN7770418.
-And I've seen an email on that complaint dated 15 April 2016, in which Westerby emailed a consumer and explained that holdings in the Kijani and SAMAIF fund were illiquid and that:
+In February 2021 Our Service issued a final decision on another complaint involving Westerby's acceptance of a SIPP application from Abana ('the published decision').
+This has been published on our website under reference DRN7770418.
+And I've seen an email on that complaint dated 15 April 2016, in which Westerby emailed a client and explained that their holdings in the Kijani and SAMAIF funds were illiquid and that:

-"Due to the liquidity issues with the funds within the portfolio, the Managed Portfolio was split into two - Managed Portfolio S representing the Suspended funds (mostly Kijani) and Managed Portfolio L representing the Liquid funds (initially approximately 20% TCA Global and 80% SAMAIF). ePortfolio Solutions have advised us that SAMAIF was initially included in the Liquid portfolio as it was expected to begin trading again imminently, however this has not yet happened."
+"Due to the liquidity issues with the funds within the portfolio, the Managed Portfolio was split into two - Managed Portfolio S representing the Suspended funds (mostly Kijani) and Managed Portfolio L representing the Liquid funds (initially approximately 20% TCA Global and 80% SAMAIF). ePortfolio Solutions have advised us that SAMAIF was initially included in the Liquid portfolio as it was expected to begin trading again immediately, however this has not yet happened."

-I've also seen a copy of a 24 April 2016 update from SAMAIF to investors, this explains that the re-structured SAMAIF has (since 22 April 2016) been licensed by the MFSC and suggests that work to begin trading is still ongoing.
+I've also seen a copy of a 24 April 2016 update from SAMAIF to investors.
+This explains that the re-structured SAMAIF has (since 22 April 2016) been licenced by the MFSC and suggests that work to begin trading is still ongoing.
 And in its 6 June 2016 submissions to us on a separate complaint featuring SAMAIF Westerby said: